Pocket Borg Review

 It goes without saying that the lightest photo tripod is more than enough for the Pocket Borg.
 As shown above, mounted on a table-top mini tripod with a ball-head, it really is a complete system you could put in a pocket.

 In Use – Daytime

 At low powers with a decent Plossl the Pocket Borg gives good daytime views.
-In fact the view with a 25mm TeleVue Plossl at 7x is really excellent.
+In fact, the view with a 25mm TeleVue Plossl at 7x is really excellent.
 It reminds you of how much erecting prisms take away, so absolutely sharp is the view and still plenty bright enough, even in dull weather.
-And just as we thought, the small aperture and longish focal length mean no apparent chromatic aberration and a decently flat field too.
+And just as we thought, the small aperture and longish focal length mean no apparent chromatic aberration.

-Enlargement of daytime branches shows minimal chromatic aberration.
+Enlargement of daytime branches (albeit against a very dull sky) shows minimal chromatic aberration.